 - People Searching for a customizable mouthpiece

-- Individuals whose jaw placement preferences differ from one night to the next
+- Individuals whose jaw placement preferences differ from one night to the next and the best mattress.

 - Adjustable 1mm increments up to 8mm